the

 Conducting In-person Research

-The Cambridge Centre for International Research (CCIR) is proud to announce the opening of the CCIR Lab at MIT.
+The Cambridge Centre for International Research (CCIR) is proud to announce the opening of the CCIR Lab in Boston, surrounded by R&D centers of Pfizer, Novartis, and the MIT campus.

-Starting in Spring 2025, current and future CCIR student researchers from both the Future Scholar Programme and the 1-on-1 Research Mentorship Programme will be able to conduct their own research and experiments (or choose from a list of pre-approved experiments), at the state-of-the-art lab on the campus of MIT.
+Starting in Spring 2025, current and future CCIR student researchers from both the Future Scholar Programme and the 1-on-1 Research Mentorship Programme will be able to conduct their own research and experiments (or choose from a list of pre-approved experiments), at the state-of-the-art lab near the campus of MIT and major biotechnology hubs.

-CCIR student researchers can reserve the CCIR Lab at MIT through the CCIR Academics Team at no additional cost.
+CCIR student researchers can reserve the CCIR Lab in Boston through the CCIR Academics Team at no additional cost.

 CCIR’s PhD level lab managers will also be on site to supervise each student researcher’s project.

-Located in the heart on the MIT campus, the CCIR Lab at MIT is situated next to the iconic MIT Great Dome on the busy Main Street in Cambridge, MA.
+Located in the vibrant Kendall Square, the CCIR Lab in Boston is situated next to the R&D center of global pharmaceutical companies Pfizer and Novartis, Google’s Boston office, and the iconic MIT Great Dome, on the busy Main Street in Cambridge, MA.

 Founded in 1832, the building have became home of a host of innovations of technology advancement, including the original birthplace of Polaroid and the world’s first long distance phone call between Thomas Watson and Alexander Graham Bell.